 Since we haven’t mastered cloning (or really answered if it’s ethical), you may find you need POs sitting on a few automation projects.
-It could help to have someone who can assist with coordinating the broad goals, and work with those automation POs to build towards the vision—I’ll call this person the automation program manager.
+It could help to have someone who can assist with coordinating the broad goals, and work with those automation product owners to build towards the vision—I’ll call this person the automation program manager.

 While tech stacks may vary across products or teams, there are some underlying similarities that the automation program manager can help POs with, working very closely with leadership to ensure all business priorities are considered.
 Automation teams tend to be very heads-down in their work.
-The POs (and program manager) can help in several ways here:
+The product owners (and program manager) can help in several ways here: